Best Loans for Veterinarians

 • High late payment fees

 Those who need flexible funding may want to consider the American Express Business Line of Credit.
 A business line of credit works similarly to a credit card, allowing you to borrow money as needed.
-In particular, American Express’s option features lenient eligibility requirements, including just $36,000 in annual revenue and a 12-month business history.
+In particular, American Express’s option features lenient eligibility requirements, including just $36,000 in annual revenue and a 12 months business history.

 However, you should also know that each draw is considered a separate loan and each loan requires both collateral and a personal guarantee.
-You can choose the terms of your loan when you make a draw, and make either a single repayment or repay it over 6 to 24 months.
+You can choose the terms of your loan when you make a draw, and make either a single repayment or repay it over 6 to 24.

 In addition, the company’s late payment fees are pretty hefty, escalating up to $100 per late payment.